vlang/vls/README.md

 > ## ⚠️ Warning (Please read this first) ⚠️
-> What you're seeing is the developmental branch of the V Language server.This means that it may not be guaranteed to work reliably on your system.
+> What you're seeing is the developmental branch of the V Language server.
+This means that it may not be guaranteed to work reliably on your system.
 >
 > If you are experiencing problems, please consider [filing a bug report](https://github.com/vlang/vls/issues/new).